open-horizon/examples/edge/msghub/cpu2msghub/README.md

 make msghub-topic-list
 ```

-### Building and Publishing Your Own Version of the CPU To IBM Message Hub Edge Service
+### Building and Publishing Your Own Version of the CPU To IBM Event Streams Edge Service

 - Edit `service.sh` however you want.
     - Note: this service is a shell script simply for brevity, but you can write your service in any language.